 Where can I play?

 Second, the timing of the seasons intersect nicely for year-round fantasy fun.
 Regular fantasy football starts with a draft that should take place as close to the NFL season as possible (typically after the third week of the preseason).
 It ends after the fantasy championship game (typically the 16th week of the NFL season).
 When TFF ends, that’s when Best Ball gets going.
 There are Best Ball games for the NFL playoffs (Playoff Best Ball), Best Ball games that happen after the playoffs and before the NFL draft (aptly named Way Too Early Best Ball), and Best Ball after the NFL draft (Best Ball).
-With all that acquired fantasy football experience in the NFL offseason, you’ll be much more prepared for your TFF draft and have a very good understanding of how players draft values are trending.
+With all that accumulated fantasy football experience in the NFL offseason, Best Ball players are much more prepared for TFF drafts as they have a very good understanding of how players draft values are trending.

 What are the rules?

 Each Best Ball team drafts 18 players.
 For each week in the NFL regular season, Best Ball teams receive points for their highest scoring QB, 2 RBs, 3 WRs, TE, and Flex (RB/WR/TE).
 At the end of week 17, all points are summed up and the teams with the highest points win.
 Prizes are awarded to the top 4 scorers in a 12 team draft and the top 3 scorers in a 10 team draft.

 Download the Draft app by clicking our referral link (draft.com/bestballbadger).
 We appreciate the referral!